NehalSinghal/AntarikPadyatra/apy.md

 22. Pine forest.
 Night experience.
 People met and disappeared.
 23. Had to come to Tehri to meet reknowned environmentalist Sundarlal Bahuguna ji.
 24. Sundarlal just advised to go to Pujar gaon below Kaddukhaal and meet real activist being Treeman Vishveshwardatt Saklani ji.
-25. Shri Jaipal Singh Chauhan ji was welcomed everywhere.
+25. The padyatri was welcomed everywhere.
 26. Feeling of bears in a place but didn't see.
 27. Sometimes ate Buransh flowers.
 But it heated the body in excess.
 28. Treeman's nephew Kishori Lal ji